-The system of internal control maintained by the Academy Trust includes financial, operational and risk management which is designed to protect the assets and reputation.
+The system of internal control maintained by the academy trust includes financial, operational and risk management which is designed to protect the assets and reputation.

-A risk register is maintained at the Academy Trust, which is reviewed at each meeting of the Audit Committee, and on a regular basis by the Senior Management Team.
-The Risk Register identifies the key risks, the likelihood of those risks occurring, their potential impact on the Academy Trust and the actions being undertaken to reduce and mitigate the risk.
+A risk register is maintained at the academy trust and is reviewed at the meeting of the Audit and Finance Committee, and on a regular basis by the Senior Management Team.
+The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the academy trust and the actions being undertaken to reduce and mitigate the risk.
 Risks are prioritised using a consistent scoring system.
 Outlined below is a description of the principal risk factors that may affect the Academy Trust.
-Not all the factors are within the Academy Trust's control.
+Not all the factors are within the academy trust's control.
 Other factors besides those listed below may also adversely affect the Academy Trust.

-The college faces the following principal risks.
+The College faces the following principal risks;

-The College fails to attract and retain students and therefore secure adequate funding in order to allow for the effective operation of its mission and continue as a going concern:
+1. The College fails to attract and retain students and therefore secure adequate funding in order to allow for the effective operation of its mission and continue as a going concern.

-This risk is managed by the College using effective interviewing and admission processes to ensure maximum publicity and contact throughout with students in Year 10 and 11.
+This risk is managed by the College using effective interviewing and admission processes to ensure maximum publicity and contact with students in Year 10 and 11.
 Application numbers and acceptance numbers are reviewed by the Executive weekly.
 Marketing activities are tailored according to recruitment trends.